tower-rs/tower/guides/building-a-middleware-from-scratch.md

 impl<F, Response, Error> Future for ResponseFuture<F>
 where
     F: Future<Output = Result<Response, Error>>,
-    // Require that the inner service's error can be converted into a `BoxError`
+    // Require that the inner service's error can be converted into a `BoxError`.
     Error: Into<BoxError>,
 {
     type Output = Result<
         Response,
-        // The error type of `ResponseFuture` is now `BoxError` BoxError,
+        // The error type of `ResponseFuture` is now `BoxError`.
+        BoxError,
     >;